Connection-Telecom/node-touchpoint-client/README.md

 ### client.close()

-Close the chat and tear down the Websocket connection.
+Close the client and tear down the Websocket connection.
 Returns nothing.
 Will automatically close all unclosed chats.

 ## Chat events